hltfbk/E3C-Corpus/README.md

 # E3C-Corpus
 E3C is a freely available multilingual corpus (Italian, English, French, Spanish, and Basque) of semantically annotated clinical narratives to allow for the linguistic analysis, benchmarking, and training of information extraction systems.
-It consists of two types of annotations: (i) clinical entities: pathologies, symptoms, procedures, body parts, etc., according to standard clinical taxonomies (i.e. SNOMED-CT, ICD-10); and (ii) temporal information and factuality: events, time expressions, and temporal relations according to the THYME standard.
+It consists of two types of annotations: (i) clinical entities (e.g., pathologies), (ii) temporal information and factuality (e.g., events).
 The corpus is organised into three layers, with different purposes.

 * Layer 1: about 25K tokens per language with full manual annotation of clinical entities, temporal information and factuality, for benchmarkingand linguistic analysis.